 The single most expensive mistake an SSW worker can make is signing a bad contract under time pressure.
 This 25-point checklist gives you the structured review process to catch problems before signing — not after.
 Print it, share it with friends, and use it for every offer.
 The 30 minutes spent reviewing protects years of your career in Japan.

-Get Pre-Vetted Job Offers Free →Disclaimer: Information in this article is accurate as of May 2026 and is based on Japan's Labor Standards Act, Employment Security Act, Specified Skilled Worker basic standards, and related regulations as currently in force.
+Consult TreeGlobalPartners →Disclaimer: Information in this article is accurate as of May 2026 and is based on Japan's Labor Standards Act (including the April 2023 amendment requiring 50% premium for overtime exceeding 60 hours/month for all employers), Employment Security Act, SSW Standards Ordinance, Immigration Control and Refugee Recognition Act, Civil Code, Minimum Wage Act, and related regulations as currently in force (including the October 2025 SSW reform).
+The forthcoming Ikusei Shuro (Training and Employment) system, effective from April 2027, may affect future SSW-related procedures.
 Specific legal interpretations may vary.
-For individual situations, consult the Ministry of Health, Labour and Welfare, the Labor Standards Inspection Office, or a qualified labor lawyer (弁護士).
+For individual situations, consult the Ministry of Health, Labour and Welfare, the Labor Standards Inspection Office, or a qualified labor lawyer.
 This article is for general informational purposes only and does not constitute legal or employment advice.